 1. Use consistent design

-From your website to your emails to marketing materials, there should be a consistent design element.
+From your website to your emails to marketing materials and powerpoint presentations, there should be a consistent design element.
 Perhaps your business’s color is green?
 Then you should consistently use the color green in all your materials.
 Eventually, the color will be associated with your brand and make it easier for customers to remember you.

 2. Build a community